Navigation

 How can I be a part of this effort?

 Thank you for your interest in participating in this important initiative.
 We are called to be thoughtful in assessing our history, action, and ongoing work.
 Feedback can be emailed to anti-racismupdates@meredith.edu.
-As our work unfolds, we will share additional ways to get involved as opportunities arise.
-We thank you for your interest, patience, and support for this critical work.
+Thank you for your support of this critical work.